Skip to Main Content

 How do you send a goodwill letter?

-Before sending a goodwill letter, consider starting with a phone call to your lender’s customer service department.
+Before dropping a letter in the mail, consider starting with a phone call to your lender’s customer service department.
 Speaking to a representative can give you a clearer idea of their policies on goodwill adjustments and whether they are open to removing late payments from your credit report.
-Customer service may direct you to use a specific process, such as filling out an online form or emailing your request.

-Some creditors prefer digital communication, so it’s worth checking their website or customer service policies to see if they accept goodwill requests via email.
-An email has the advantage of speed and allows you to track your message, but a formal, well-constructed letter sent through postal mail can often carry more weight.
+An email has the advantage of speed and allows you to track your message.
+However, a formal, well-constructed letter sent through postal mail can often carry more weight.

 When sending a paper letter, consider using certified mail.
 This allows you to confirm delivery and record when the letter was received, which can be helpful if there’s no immediate response.
-Although it costs a bit more, certified mail ensures your request isn’t lost in the shuffle.

-What if your goodwill letter is declined?
+What should you do if your goodwill letter is declined?

 Throughout this process, it’s important to manage your expectations.
 A goodwill letter is a request for leniency, not a guaranteed solution.
 If the creditor doesn’t respond or denies your request, consider debt management alternatives, such as: